-Russian Kvas or Kvass is a refreshing fermented drink that is usually made from Rye bread.
+Russian Kvass Recipe (Квас) or Kvas is a refreshing fermented drink that is usually made from Rye bread.
 It’s popularity is almost like a version of Russian Coca-Cola that has been drunk for hundreds of years in Eastern Europe.
 It’s classed as a non-alcoholic drink, and usually contains about 0.05% alchol in it, like your de-alcoholized beer in the grocery store.

 There are different types of Kvass, I’ve made a naturally fermented Beet Kvass which is incredibly healthy and full of probiotics.
 You can add different fruits to Kvass, honestly Kvass can be made with almost anything, there are some

 scary inventive Kvass recipes out there.
 Be careful what you try!

 Rye Bread Kvass has added brewer’s yeast, but Beet Kvass ferments naturally and bubbles from the lacto-fermentation.
 My Russian Kvass recipe recommends for the bottled Kvass to sit in the fridge for 3 days for better flavour, but you can drink it right away if you like.
 It tastes better the longer it sits before you drink it.

 Russian Bread Kvass has been a traditional summer drink, although nothing would stop you from making it in the winter.
 In Soviet times, there was a large ‘barrel’ of Kvass on wheels that people would line up to buy a glass of Kvas, sometimes drunk from a communal cup.
 Thank goodness that doesn’t happen anymore.